rustanacexd/cc-slash-commands/create-prd.md

 ## Goal

-To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on either:
+To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on (in order of priority):
-- A command prompt (e.g., `/create-prd "user authentication feature"`)
+1. **Markdown file path** (e.g., `/create-prd /path/to/requirements.md`) - Reads requirements from the specified markdown file
-- The last 10 messages from chat history (when no prompt provided)
+2. **Chat history** (e.g., `/create-prd`) - Analyzes the last 10 messages from chat history when no argument provided
+3. **Command prompt** (e.g., `/create-prd "user authentication feature"`) - Uses the provided text prompt as initial context

 The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.